Chef Mitchell - Professional Chef

 Choosing the Best Ingredients

-Opt for high-quality canned tuna packed in water for the best flavor and texture.
-Fresh ingredients like green onions and ginger enhance the overall taste of the dish.
+Select high-quality tuna packed in water for the best flavor and texture.
+Fresh green onions and aromatic spices will enhance the overall taste of the cakes.

 Essential Ingredient Notes